-The 2017 Heath Comprehensive Plan is an update to the City's 2008 Plan, both completed by Freese and Nichols, Inc. Adoption of the 2017 Comprehensive Plan on [DATE TO BE ADDED LATER] marks the end of an 18-month planning process that included extensive issue identification through community and stakeholder input as well as the formulation of recommendations and actions.
+This 2018 Heath Comprehensive Plan is an update to the City's 2008 Plan.
+Adoption of this 2018 Comprehensive Plan on April 10, 2018 marks the end of a two-and-a-half year planning process that included extensive issue identification through community and stakeholder input as well as the formulation of recommendations and actions.
 This planning process was conducted within the framework of the 2008 Plan.
 The Comprehensive Plan Review Committee (RC) was very involved in the creation of the Plan.

-Because an existing Plan framework was already in place, the planning process for Heath's 2017 Plan is different from traditional plans.
-The Review Committee that served on the 2017 Plan from 2015 to 2017 first reviewed and revised the Plan's Goals and Objectives to reflect changes in Heath.
+Because an existing Plan framework was already in place, the planning process for Heath's 2018 Plan is different from traditional plans.
+The 2018 Review Committee first reviewed and revised the Plan's goals and objectives to reflect changes in Heath since the previous planning process.
 Using public input, the RC then helped the consultant team amend land use and livability strategies.
 Livability and land use assessments in the Plan focus heavily on maintaining Heath's rural character while maintaining a high quality of life for current and future residents.

-Much like the 2008 Plan and plans before it, the question of a Town Center in Heath was a complex issue during the formulation of the 2017 Comprehensive Plan.
+Much like the 2008 Plan and plans before it, the question of a Town Center in Heath was a complex issue during the formulation of the 2018 Comprehensive Plan.
 Community input from surveys and meetings strongly favors location of any Town Center within or adjacent to the existing Town Center Overlay.
-While this Plan continues to identify community preferences for a Town Center, such as amenities and land uses, and continues to stress the importance of only one Town Center, the Plan does not attempt to identify a site or layout for any future Town Center.